Auto manufacturers scramble as Shanghai locks down

 Aptiv declined to comment on the production suspension.
 "I can confirm that we are following all government orders and not impacting customers' production," an Aptiv spokesperson said.
 Tesla, GM and SAIC did not have immediate comment.

-Apple supplier Foxconn, TCL Corp, and Apple supplier Shenzhen Deren Electronic Co Ltd managed to keep production going in southern China this month with closed-loop management after manufacturing hubs such as Shenzhen and Dongguan were hit by similar lockdown measures.
+TCL Corp and Apple suppliers Foxconn and Shenzhen Deren Electronic Co Ltd managed to keep production going in southern China this month with closed-loop management after manufacturing hubs such as Shenzhen and Dongguan were hit by similar lockdown measures.

-(Reporting by Zhang Yan and Norihiko Shirouzu; writing by Brenda Goh; editing by Paul Simao and Jonathan Oatis)
+(Reporting by Zhang Yan and Norihiko Shirouzu; Additional reporting by Christoph Steitz and Ilona Wissenbach in Frankfurt, writing by Brenda Goh; editing by Paul Simao, Jonathan Oatis and Sam Holmes)